Kanniyin Kathali

 Kanniyin Kathali is a 1949 Indian Tamil-language romantic comedy film directed by K. Ramnoth, who produced it with A. K. Sekhar and wrote the screenplay.
-An adaption of the play Twelfth Night by William Shakespeare, it stars Madhuri Devi, Anjali Devi and S. A. Natarajan.
+An adaptation of the play Twelfth Night by William Shakespeare, it stars Madhuri Devi, Anjali Devi and S. A. Natarajan.
 The film revolves around the twins Adithan and Chandrika, who are separated in a shipwreck.
 Chandrika (who is disguised as a man) falls in love with Prince Vasanthakumar, who in turn is in love with Megala Devi.
 Upon meeting Chandrika, Megala falls in love with her, thinking she is a man.
 Kanniyin Kathali was released on 6 August 1949.

 Plot

 Prince Adithan and his twin sister Princess Chandrika are separated in a shipwreck.
 Chandrika is shipwrecked on the coast of the Vasanthapuri Kingdom and she comes ashore with the help of a fisherman.
 She loses contact with Adithan, whom she believes had drowned.
 Disguising herself as a young man under the name "Kalaimani", she enters the service of Prince Vasanthakumar's palace, who posed at the Royal Poetry Position.

 Vasanthakumar has convinced himself that he in love with Megala Devi, whose father and brother have recently died and who refuses to see charming things, be in the company of man and entertain lover or marriage proposals from anyone (Vasanthakumar included), until seven years have passed.
 Vasanthakumar then uses "Kalaimani" as an intermediary to profess his passionate love before Megala.
 However, forgetting about the seven years in his case, falls in love with Kalaimani as she does not realize Vasanthakumar's messenger is a woman in disguise.

 Meanwhile, Chandrika has fallen love with Vasanthakumar, creating a love triangle between the trio: Chandrika loves Vasanthakumar, Vasanthakumar loves Megala, and Megala loves "Kalaimani", not knowing it is Chandrika.
 Adithan arrives in Vasanthapuri, adding to confusion of mistaken identity.
 Mistaking Adithan for Kalaimani, Megala asks him to marry her.
 Finally, when Kalaimani and Adithan appear in the presence of both Megala and Vasanthakumar, there is more wonder and confusion at their similarity.
 At this point, Chandrika reveals her disguise and that Adithan is her twin brother.
 This ends in declaration of marriage between Vasanthakumar, who marries Chandrika and Adithan, who marries Megala.